What is a plug-in hybrid car?

 Just how far a plug-in hybrid car can travel – known as its range – in electric-vehicle (EV) mode alone varies from car to car.
 However, with the option to fully charge the battery from a mains supply before you embark on your journey, you’ll be able to drive further than in a regular hybrid before the battery needs topping up, either from the engine cutting in or when you next plug it into a mains supply.

-For example, the plug-in BMW 330e has a range of around 30 miles in all-electric mode.
-This is enough to cover many drivers’ morning commute, with the petrol engine boosting the battery in higher-speed parts of the journey and electric power alone in stop-start traffic.
-It’s in these slow-moving, congested areas where low emissions are particularly valued.
+For example, the plug-in Mercedes C 300 e has a range of around 60 miles in all-electric mode.
+This is more than enough to cover most drivers’ morning commute, with the petrol engine boosting the battery in higher-speed parts of the journey and electric power alone in stop-start traffic.
+Most regular hybrids aren’t designed to drive for extended periods of time in electric-only mode, with the combustion engine usually cutting in above 30mph.

 Plug-in hybrids: battery life